ArtBlocks/artblocks-docs/creator-onboarding/readme/readme.md

 A guide on getting started as a creator with Art Blocks.

+📢 !!!
+**The primary audience for this document are artists who have already entered the pipeline for launching a project on Art Blocks.
+If you are currently waiting in the applications queue for Art Blocks, this documentation will hopefully provide a helpful guide for you in terms of what to expect, but many of the steps here will not be actionable for you until you have had a project shell set up by the Art Blocks team.**
 !!!

-The primary audience for this document are artists who have already entered the pipeline for launching a project on Art Blocks.
-If you are currently waiting in the applications queue for Art Blocks, this documentation will hopefully provide a helpful guide for you in terms of what to expect, but many of the steps here will not be actionable for you until you have had a project shell set up by the Art Blocks team.
-!!!
+📢 **Note:** _**You will likely need to tweak/optimize your project code to get it working in the Art Blocks environment.** Specifically, static images are rendered for all projects (used as thumbnails, on other platforms, etc.).
+To generate these, Art Blocks currently uses compute instances running headless Chromium with [Puppeteer](https://github.com/puppeteer/puppeteer).
+Headless Chromium requires the use of [SwiftShader](https://swiftshader.googlesource.com/SwiftShader/+/HEAD/docs/Index.md), a CPU implementation of the GPU API.
+This means GPU intensive projects will render slower and may require code optimization and performance improvements from the artist._

 ## Documentation